11 Restaurant Safety Procedures and Rules to Follow

 Prevent Foodborne Illnesses

 Following strict rules for food storage, temperature control, and sanitation keeps your kitchen clean and your customers healthy.
-This can also prevent foodborne illnesses, which can help you avoid costly penalties and lawsuits.
+This can also prevent foodborne illnesses, which helps you avoid costly penalties and lawsuits.

 Having restaurant safety procedures in place demonstrates your commitment to public health.
 They can build trust with customers and protect your company's reputation in the food service industry.